 Sarah Marsh (pictured above) has always been proud to work at our ministry.
 In fact, she recently transferred to executive services after previously spending her days assisting fellow team members who called the associate services center looking for everything from benefits information to scheduling a flu shot.

-Helping others is what Sarah does, but it’s when her family needed help that Sarah experienced even great appreciation for her work family.
+Helping others is what Sarah does, but it’s when her family needed help that Sarah experienced even greater appreciation for her work family.

 Sarah is very close with her mother, Connie.
 So, years ago when Sarah became engaged and moved to Cincinnati from Mechanicsburg, Ohio, it was only natural that Connie made the move, too.
 In fact, Sarah’s fiancé, now husband, bought Connie a home only seconds away from theirs.